 Options for Donating to EALT in your Will

 - Residue of Estate: You may offer the residue of your estate to EALT, that is, any funds that remain after all bills have been settled and inheritances have been allocated.
 This allows any obligations to be met with the remainder (or a portion) going to support EALT.

 - "Charity Child" or Percentage Gift: Leave a percentage of your estate to EALT, or structure your Will with a "charity child".
 For example, if you have three children, divide your estate into four portions, with three portions going to your children, and the fourth to EALT.

 - Fixed Amount: Donate a fixed amount so that you know exactly how much you are donating.

 - Other Bequests: Donating securities, life insurance or RRSPs is another excellent way to support EALT.
-Check with your financial planner or the Edmonton Community Foundation for further information.
+Check with your financial advisors or the Edmonton Community Foundation for further information.